Electric Fire Inserts for Existing Fireplaces: A UK Buyer's Guide

-If you are looking for electric fire inserts for existing fireplaces uk, the short answer is yes: in most UK homes, an electric inset fire or electric log insert can be fitted into an existing fireplace with minimal building work, provided you measure the opening correctly and have access to a standard 13-amp socket.
+If you are looking for electric fire inserts for existing fireplaces in the UK, the short answer is yes: in most homes, an electric inset fire or electric log insert can be fitted into an existing fireplace with minimal building work, provided you measure the opening correctly and have access to a standard 13-amp socket.
 They are a practical way to update an old fireplace without chimney use, solid fuel, or the maintenance of a real fire.

 TL;DR: Electric fire inserts for existing fireplaces in the UK are designed to fit many standard fireplace openings, including older Victorian and Edwardian surrounds.
 In most cases, you simply need the right width, height and depth, plus a nearby plug socket.
 Based on our testing of UK electric fire formats and common fireplace sizes, inset electric fires suit homeowners who want a built-in finish, while electric log sets and freestanding electric stoves are often better for shallow or awkward chimney recesses.